 However, settle into Bornholm for a few days and you’ll find some of the greatest joy in the stillest of moments: a field of orange poppies dancing in the breeze, a glass of wine by candlelight, and the constant glow of midsummer twilight against the horizon.

-A version of this story originally appeared online in 2017; it has been updated with current information.
+This article originally appeared online in August 2017; it has been updated to include current information.